eangius/obj2vec/README.md

     [0, 1, 0, ..., 0, 0, 1]
 )]
 ```
-Note that the library
--- must be list of objects
-   library will apply the hashing trick behind the scenes

 ------------------
 ### Using Embeddings
 You can load existing embeddings into your application as follows: